 The high tree risk twilight zone

 Many of us in the UK have misgivings about the landmark Cavanagh v Witley Parish Council Judgment.
-Not least because it looks like the Judge built his decision on two flawed central pillars of expert evidence.
+Not least because it looks like the Judge built their decision on two flawed central pillars of expert evidence.

 "...The presence of a fungal bracket at or near the base of a tree is a sure sign of impending failure and would have mandated emergency treatment; most likely felling of the tree."